Like most Western African countries, Sierra Leone is not a popular tourist destination and its landmarks are little known.

 Man made landmarks

 - Bunumbu Rock Shelter - Koinadugu.
-Grottoe - shelter with several petroglyphs.
+Grotto - shelter with several petroglyphs.
 Sediments contain remnants of Neolithic settlement.

 - Gola Forest stone settings - Kenema.
 Group of megaliths - stone circles, upright stones.

 - Kamabai Rock Shelter - Bombali.
-Grottoe with remnants of settlement from the 14th century AD.
+Grotto with remnants of settlement from the 14th century AD.
 Here were found somewhat mysterious stone figures (nomoli), probably from the 8th - 10th centuries AD.

 - Kawoya Old Town - Koinadugu.
 Ruins of the Late Iron Age settlement, which was inhabited since the 13th century AD.

 - Musaia - Port Loko.
 Historical Yalunka settlement, which was fortified several centuries ago with entrenchement.
 Town partly has preserved its original planning with division in clans, interior ring of cotton trees.

 - Yagala Old Town - Koinadugu.
 Ruins of abandoned mountaintop town.
 This fortified town was built in the 18th century as a refuge from slave traders and was abandoned in 1952.
 Includes Wara Wara Rock Shelter, which was inhabited in the first millenium or early second millenium.

 - Yengema Cave - Kono.
 Grottoe, which has formed in granite.
 During the excavations here have been found remnants of Neolithic pottery from 2200 - 1500 BC.

 - Bunce Island fortress - Port Loko.
 European built slave fortress on a small island in the estuary of Sierra Leone River.
 Fortress was constructed in the late 17th century, now in ruins.
 Most slaves from Sierra Leone went to South Carolina and Georgia.